3 Tips for Vibrant House Portraits

 Tip 3

-Limiting the number of layers in your watercolour painting is essential to preserve the vibrancy of your colours.
+Limiting the number of layers in your watercolour painting can help preserve the vibrancy of your colours.
 If you go over the same area more than four or five times, you could risk creating a muddied and dull appearance.
-Each layer adds its own characteristics, and too many can not only darken the overall effect but also obscure the delicate nuances that make watercolour so enchanting.
-Embracing restraint allows those beautiful transparent qualities to shine, ensuring that your work retains its lively charm.
-Always practice layering on a scrap piece of paper so test how the colours will look layered on top of one another after they dry.
+Layering is an important technique in watercolour, because it allows you to deepen the colour, but embracing some restraint allows ensures your work retains its brightness.
+I like to practice layering on a scrap piece of paper to test how the colours will look on top of one another after they dry.

 To make the long grasses in the foreground, I left the space blank to ensure the white paper shown through to create highlights (as described in tip 1).
 I used a light brown colour in the first layer, leaving some white dappled through the grass.
 Then I painted over the first layer with green, painting some leaves and leaving others to create interest with two colours.
 Afterwards, I added another layer with deeper greens and browns in the middle and lower portions of the grass to create shadows (see the final painting above).